No handshakes: Viral outbreak spooks Asian places of worship

 In Hong Kong, Cardinal John Hon Tong, wearing a mask, announced the suspension of public Masses for two weeks and urged churchgoers to instead watch them online.

 Buddhist temples, Christian churches and Muslim mosques have been ordered closed since Jan.
-29 in mainland China, where the new coronavirus strain was first detected in central Wuhan, under an order to avoid “collective religious activities.”
+29 in mainland China, where the new coronavirus strain was first detected in the central city of Wuhan, the epicenter of the outbreak.
+Mosques have canceled weekly Friday prayers since January under an order to avoid “collective religious activities.”

+Religious leaders should encourage Muslims to “trust the party” and avoid crowds, the Communist Party-controlled body that oversees China’s officially authorized mosques said in a statement.

 The restrictions and dwindling crowds in religiously diverse places of worship underscore the extent of the scare over the outbreak that has permeated many aspects of life in the hard-hit Asian region.
 The virus has killed more than 1,500 people and infected more than 67,000 others, mostly in China, where several cities that are home to more than 60 million people have been placed under lockdown in an unprecedented effort to contain the disease.